Join Over 60,000 People & Get FREE Weekly Tips in Your Inbox!

 3. Segment Your List

-Sending the same email to your entire list is a surefire way to miss the mark.
-Instead, segmenting your list into smaller, more targeted groups can drastically improve engagement and relevance.
+In email marketing, one size definitely does not fit all.
+Sending the same email to your entire list can miss the mark.
+Segmenting your list into smaller, targeted groups can drastically improve engagement and relevance.

-Best Practices for Segmenting Your List
+Best Practices for Segmenting Your List:

 4. Personalize Your Content

-Best Practices for Personalizing Your Content
+Best Practices for Personalizing Your Content:

 • Use Personalization Tokens: Incorporate personalization tokens such as the recipient’s name, location or past purchases in the subject line and body of your email.